BenLorantfy-Archive/benlorantfy.github.io/_posts/2016-09-26-A-mixer-for-photoshop.md

 ---
 # A Mixer For Photoshop

-I ran across a cool product online that let you control photoshop values with knobs and sliders.
+I ran across a cool product online that let you [control photoshop values with knobs and sliders](http://palettegear.com/).
 However, the base model is $200 excluding shipping and only comes with 2 value adjusting controls which is fairly insane.
-I decided this would be pretty easy and cheap to make with just an arduino.
+I decided this would be pretty easy and cheap to make with just an Arduino.

 ## Materials
 - 5x [10k ohm Potentiometers](https://www.sparkfun.com/products/9939) (5 x $0.95 = $4.75)